mikee47/ConfigDB/README.rst

 The *color* value itself will be stored as a *string* with one of the given values.
 The *integer* and *number* types are also supported, which can be useful for generating constant lookup tables.

+An additional method `getXXXValue` is generated to retrieve the actual string or numeric value of the enumeration.
+For example, `getColorValue()` will return "red", "green" or "blue" as appropriate.

 Ranges
 ~~~~~~